icst2021satool/probabilistic-coupling-experiment/README.md

 There are two auxiliary files in this directory:
 1. [projects.d4j](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/projects.d4j): lists the  identifiers and the project names and
-2. [versions.d4j](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/versions.d4j): lists the  identifiers, the project names, and the activer versions.
+2. [versions.d4j](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/versions.d4j): lists the  identifiers, the project names, and the active versions.
 which are used by the scripts to generate FDP data.

 In what follows, we describe **datacollection**'s directories.